pixpilot/scaffoldfy/docs/QUICK_REFERENCE.md

 3. **Set `required: false`** for optional tasks, or use conditional `required` with `{ "type": "condition", "value": "expression" }` for dynamic behavior
 4. **Use the typed format** for `enabled` and `required` fields: `{ "type": "condition"|"exec", "value": "..." }`
 5. **Use dependencies** to ensure tasks run in the correct order
-6. **Validate your template** with the JSON schema for IntelliSense
+6. **Validate your configuration** with the JSON schema for IntelliSense

 ### 🔥 Common Gotchas